mperzl/ganglia-mod_ibmpower/README.md

 **Return type:** `GANGLIA_VALUE_INT`

 * This metric returns the number of physical CPUs in the whole system.
-* As this functionality is only available with AIX 5L v5.3 or later above this must be “ifdef'ed” appropriately as libperfstat on earlier AIX versions doesn't contain this information.
 * If we are running on AIX 5L v5.3 or later the number of online physical CPUs is returned.
 * On AIX versions before v5.3 the number of CPUs is returned.
 * If libperfstat returns an error code a value of -1 is returned.